JacobPaxton/data_science_notes/notes_v2.md

 2. Move to statistical outliers for each numerical feature using Z-score and IQR rule
 3. Move to trend (time-relevant) outliers in categorical/numerical features using Bollinger bands
 4. Document observations and potential lines of investigation
+### Behavioral Anomalies Examples
+- A user accessed, read, changed or copied files that are not associated with their work routine.
+- A user copied files to a personal workstation when policy permits working with them only from a specialized system.
+- A user accessed critical systems or data outside of normal business hours.
+- A user tried to access a system not associated with their work.
+- A user account was used to log on from multiple endpoints at the same time, or different users logged on from the same endpoint at the same time.
+- There was an unusually large number of manipulations with sensitive data.
+- Old accounts became active again.
 ### Prosecuting Anomalies by Availability
 - Timestamps enable a lot of anomaly detection actions
 - User identifiers (ex: user1, user2, ...; ex: admin, user, ...; ex: group1, group2, ...) also enable a lot